Jakob-Bach/Alternative-Feature-Selection/README.md

 - `README.md`: You are here :upside_down_face:
 - `requirements.txt`: To set up an environment with all necessary dependencies; see below for details.

-Four of the code files are related to the experiments for our paper (see below for details):
+Four of the code files are directly related to our experiments (see below for details):

-- `prepare_datasets.py`: First stage of the experimental pipeline (download prediction datasets).
+- `prepare_datasets.py`: First stage of the experiments (download prediction datasets).
-- `run_experiments.py`: Second stage of the experimental pipeline (run feature selection, search for alternatives, and make predictions).
+- `run_experiments.py`: Second stage of the experiments (run feature selection, search for alternatives, and make predictions).
-- `run_evaluation.py`: Third stage of the experimental pipeline (compute statistics and create plots for the paper).
+- `run_evaluation.py`: Third stage of the experiments (compute statistics and create plots for the paper).
 - `data_handling.py`: Functions for working with prediction datasets and experimental data.